pi-lar/neuropil/doc/source/identities.rst

 intent (protected) or message/private) it is possible to share attributes for more than one level, that is it would be used attached to the identity token and to the message intent token.

-Using verifiale credentials and identifiers is also possible by other technical means, it is just very easy to transport them with neuropil to the correct destination: a fingerprint is all that you need.
+Using verifiable credentials and identifiers is also possible by other technical means, it is just very easy to transport them with neuropil to the correct destination: a fingerprint is all that you need.